Contents

 When you supplement with creatine, you load up your muscles with phosphocreatine.

-Phosphocreatine then boosts athletic performance by quickly replenishing ATP, the primary energy source used during high-intensity exercise of a short duration, like sprinting or lifting weights.
-The ergogenic effects of creatine are maximized with daily intake.
+Phosphocreatine then fuels athletic performance by quickly replenishing ATP, the primary energy source used during high-intensity, short-duration exercise such as sprinting or lifting weights, thereby supporting skeletal muscle metabolism.
+The ergogenic effects of creatine are maximized with daily intake

 The more phosphocreatine you have pre-loaded in your muscles, the more quickly you can produce fresh ATP energy during your workout.
 Learn more about stim-free energy nutrients.

-Creatine’s rapid muscle energy replenishment benefits help athletes maintain higher exercise intensity and greater muscle strength for longer periods of time.
+Creatine’s rapid muscle energy replenishment support helps athletes maintain higher exercise intensity and greater muscle strength for longer periods of time.

-In other words, more reps while lifting weights, extended endurance training, and greater gains in your muscle size and fitness progress overall.
-Creatine monohydrate benefits may extend to muscle growth and recovery post-workout, too.
+In other words, more reps while lifting weights, higher explosive power, and greater muscle gains in your muscle size and fitness progress overall.
+Creatine monohydrate’s potential benefits may extend to muscle growth and recovery post-workout, too.

 For creatine supplements to enhance exercise performance in the gym, however, creatine must saturate the muscle tissues.
 But intense exercise burns through muscle creatine stores pretty quickly.
 The creatine transporter plays a crucial role in the uptake of creatine into muscle cells.